Stropkov: History

 The first written data about the town is from 1404, when Stropkov was already labeled as an oppidum (a townlet).
 The first owner of the town after the king was Ladislav Svatojursky.
 In order, the other landlords were Balickovci, Perinskovci, Peteovci.
 In 1408, the town's toll and castle (castellum) were mentioned for the first time.
 The development of the town and its economic expansion was supported by the law of thirty and market in 1698, which was strengthened by Leopold I with six annual fairs.
 Stropkov's manor owned about 51 villages at that time.
 In a big department, which articles date to 1575, jewelers, tailors, butchers, cabinetmakers, saddlers, swordfish, surgeons (shavers), and shopkeepers were united.
-Craftsmen from Stropkov sold their products in local markets in Stropkov, and also markets in Zemplin and Šariš.
+Craftsmen from Stropkov sold their products in local markets in Stropkov, and also markets in Zemplén and Šariš.

-In the process of successful development, Stropkov was touched by the status’ rebellions of Imrich Thokoly and Francis II Rákóczi: in the region list from 1715, it is written that only 7 bourgeoises paid taxes in Stropkov.
+In the process of successful development, Stropkov was touched by the status’ rebellions of Imre Thököly and Ferenc II Rákóczi: in the region list from 1715, it is written that only 7 bourgeoises paid taxes in Stropkov.
 In 1764, the Peteovci family died out, and the manor was divided into 6 parts: Staraiovci, Hallerovci, Keglevicovci, Dezofiovci, Veceiovci and Barkociovci.
 In 1785, Stropkov had 1326 inhabitants, comprising about 204 households.
-Stropkov was the third most populous town in the Zemplin region with 87 craftsmen in 1778, and it was the second most important craftsman center after Humenné town.
-In that period, it became a residence of Zemplin chair.
+Stropkov was the third most populous town in the Zemplén region with 87 craftsmen in 1778, and it was the second most important craftsman center after Humenné town.
+In that period, it became a residence of Zemplén chair.
 This situation lasted in the next few years: 1848, 1918 and 1945, up until 1960.